-When I learned that the Centers for Disease Control (CDC) presented Kaiser Permanente with its Pioneering Innovation Award in late July for leadership in combating obesity with its associated rising rates of Type 2 diabetes and cardiovascular disease — news of the award brought to mind a voice from forty-five years ago.
+When I learned that the Centers for Disease Control presented Kaiser Permanente with its Pioneering Innovation Award in late July for leadership in combating obesity with its associated rising rates of type 2 diabetes and cardiovascular disease — news of the award brought to mind a voice from 45 years ago.